atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 “Madam,

-“I have a long time laboured under many perplexities which your divine beauty has been the cause of;—and since fortune is now so favourable to me, I beseech you, let us enjoy the present opportunity; therefore, madam, stand not so much
+I have a long time laboured under many perplexities which your divine beauty has been the cause of;—and since fortune is now so favourable to me, I beseech you, let us enjoy the present opportunity; therefore, madam, stand not so much
 [119]
 on your punctilios of disdain, but consider with yourself where you now are;—the time,—the place.—At present you are destitute of assistance, and your life and honour are at my disposal;—I will not be denied with refusals, nor deluded by delays;—for in spite of fortune, I must satisfy my love, and reap the enjoyment of my long desired expectation.

-—To prevent the consequences that may ensue readily consent, otherwise you will oblige me, after enjoyment, to use you with such barbarity as my nature would scarce offer to your lovely sex, much less to you, madam, whom I have ever adored.
+To prevent the consequences that may ensue readily consent, otherwise you will oblige me, after enjoyment, to use you with such barbarity as my nature would scarce offer to your lovely sex, much less to you, madam, whom I have ever adored.

 Mersilva, astonished at his brutal behaviour, began to weep,—and sighing as if her breast would rend asunder with insupportable grief, called on the divine powers
 [120]